Jobs and Talent — 8 min

 Those growth opportunities are worth the effort, though.
 International expansion opens up a broader labor pool for a company to draw from.
 The company then has the opportunity to provide jobs in areas in need.

-And instead of forcible relocation or demanding hours, employees can work from the comfort of their own location and time zone.
+Instead of forcible relocation or demanding hours, employees can work from the comfort of their own location and time zone.
+The recent rise of freelancers and independent contractors opens up the talent pool even more.

 Expanding to new countries and cultures is also cost-effective.

 Operational labor costs may be lower, and the workforce may be more affordable.
-This means companies may be able to set lower prices for their products to reach a broader customer base.
+Companies may be able to set lower prices for their products to reach a broader customer base.

 Employers can cut costs even further with a remote workforce.

-After salaries and benefits, one of the highest costs for any company is office space.
-Not only do you need to rent an office large enough for your employees to work comfortably, but you also have to maintain and stock it too.
+Not only do you need to rent an office large enough for your employees to work comfortably, but you also have to maintain and stock it.

 By setting up your company to work remotely, you can expect those savings to add up.
 One study found that fully remote workers save businesses more than $11,000 annually.